 New home with long term defects.
 QBIS.

-Open balconies are most likely to give problems, no matter how well they are drained and water-proofed.
+Balconies that extend over living areas are most likely to give problems, no matter how well drained and water-proofed:

 - Concealed drains are prone to blocking.

 - Water-proofing is likely to crack over the long term from different rates of expansion and contraction.

 - Seepage is most likely to occur to the living areas directly below.

 Exposed deck above a living area, a recipe for disaster!